5/6/2025

 President and Chief Operating Officer

 Yeah, I can comment on that.
-You know, as mentioned earlier on, the inventory has certainly come down and are now at more, more, you know, what do we say, normal levels.
-Also mentioned earlier on, you see the players that are strictly IoT players.
-You actually see them having very strong, you know, growth here in Q1.
+You know, as mentioned earlier on, the inventory has certainly come down and are now at more, you know, what we say, normal levels.
+Also mentioned earlier on, you see the players that are strictly IoT players, you actually see them having very strong growth here in Q1.
 I'm sure you saw some of those announcements.
 And that's really what we believe that we're seeing as well.
-Again, as I mentioned earlier on, you know, we are cautious here because of consumer sentiment.
+Again, as I mentioned earlier on, we are cautious here because of consumer sentiment.
 But I can mention maybe a couple of major wins that we had in Q1.
-You know, we have Wi-Fi 7, you know, on our infrared technology, connected MCUs, AI-enabled audio DSPs, medical, you know, block and close monitoring, power in general, and then cellular IoT.
-So these are all the assignments we had in the first quarter that bodes well for, you know, where IoT is going for the future.
+We have Wi-Fi 7 on our FinFET technology. connected MCUs, AI-enabled audio DSPs, medical, you know, block and close monitoring, power in general, and then cell IoT.
+So these are all assignments we had in first quarter that bodes well for, you know, where IoT is going for GF in the future.

 speaker